Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 │  • NEW information entering the system                                │
 │  • Like fresh sunlight hitting a living plant                        │ │  • Not from stored patterns                                           │
-│  • This is the IGNITION — the spark that starts the fire            │ │                                                                         │
+│  • This is the IGNITION, the spark that starts the fire             │ │                                                                         │
 │  2.
 PREVIOUS MODEL OUTPUTS (Recycled Heat)                             │
 │  ────────────────────────────────────────                               │